bakaja021/chainriderBTCdocs/source/includes/_paymentForward.md

 # Payment Forward APIs

 The set of APIs allows you to crate and manage payment forward rules.
-Payment forward allows you to forward DASH received on one address to one or two new addresses.
+Payment forward allows you to forward BTC received on one address to one or two new addresses.
 In order to create a payment forward partially populated PaymentForward object is used.

 Once created, payment forward rule will continue to forward payments in a predefined way set during payment forward creation until you explicitly delete it by calling the API for payment forward delete.